 Hillary Clinton was coming to address the conference.

 She was married to the president of the USA.

-The BBC said the Chinese Authorities were at a lost as to how to handle these 'guests'.
+The BBC said the Chinese Authorities were at a loss as to how to handle these 'guests'.

 There were thousands of them.

-Some of them tended to tourists in the old town, but I saw few of them.
+Some tended to tourists in the old town.

 At night they got drunk.